Memory Care in Bridgewater, NJ

 The memory care neighborhood at The Arbor in Bridgewater, NJ offers a comfortable, supportive and engaging environment for up to 10 residents.
 Our highly trained care team gets to know each resident’s background and interests to create opportunities that help residents reconnect to memorable moments and engage in meaningful activities.

 Activities and programs are designed to complement each resident’s individual needs and enrich their daily lives.
-In addition, group activities help residents connect with others on a daily basis.
+In addition, group activities help memory care residents connect with others on a daily basis.
 Exercise classes, such as Morning Stretch, Movin’ to Music and Walking Group, boost physical and mental health.
 Brain games, trivia and jigsaw puzzles stimulate memory and sharpen cognitive skills.
 Sing Along and Refreshment Social offer opportunities for connection.

 At The Arbor, we’re committed to providing programs and activities that help residents find purpose and joy.
 In our safe, supportive environment, individuals with memory loss can find a renewed sense of self with people they know and trust.